Cubified/cpu/README.md

   mov r1, 0x0f ; Instructions can be uppercase or lowercase, and registers are denoted as r1, r2, r3, etc. (up to r15)
 @loop:
   sub r1, 1    ; Numeric/immediate-mode operands can be in either hex or decimal
-  cmp r1, 0x00
-  je @done     ; Indentation and spacing are flexible jmp @loop
+  mov #01, 0   ; Pound sign denotes VRAM access, with this instruction writing 0 to the VRAM address pointed to by register 1 cmp r1, 0x00 je @done     ; Indentation and spacing are flexible jmp @loop